London in Summer: Where Bureaucrats Paddleboard the Thames, Pensioners Swim in Royal Lakes, and the Markets Date to the 12th Century

 The shops along Columbia Road are worth exploring too—vintage homeware, independent galleries, cafés, pubs.
 The Royal Oak at the end is a proper East End boozer, unchanged for decades, serving actual locals alongside confused tourists carrying ferns.

 Summer evenings demand altitude.
-Here are three options, depending on your budget and patience:
+Here are two options:

 Frank's Cafe (Bold Tendencies, Peckham): The best views in London for the least money.
 A rooftop bar in a converted multi-story car park, open summers only (May-September).
 Cocktails £8-12.
-Basic plastic cups, basic furniture, absolutely spectacular panoramic views.
+Basic plastic cups, absolutely spectacular panoramic views.
 Take the Overground to Peckham Rye, walk up the hill, join the queue.
 It's worth it.
-I've seen marriage proposals here, breakups here, and someone doing yoga at sunset here.
-All seemed appropriate.

 The Royal Observatory (£18 adults) is where longitude was conquered.
 The Prime Meridian Line is the tourist photo op—one foot in each hemisphere.
-It's always crowded.
 The Great Equatorial Telescope is more interesting—a Victorian monster still used for observations.
 The Octagon Room is Wren architecture at its most elegant.

 King William Walk, SE10 9HT | 51.4817°N, 0.0090°W